everhide/everbug/README.md

 * [Firefox extension](https://addons.mozilla.org/ru/firefox/addon/everbug/)

 ## Usage

-"Context" works for any view which has a "context_data".
-"Queries" works as-is for all databases in "DATABASES" section.
-"Profile" works through decorator (based on builtin cProfile).
+Context variables displayed as-is, except admin views, DRF views and all views without a context_data.
+Queries works for all databases and requests (include ajax) in "DATABASES" section.
+Profile works for all methods through decorator (based on builtin cProfile).
 By default, profile output is truncated to 20 lines.

 Example usage:
 ```